Madeline-Ong/Madeline-Ong.github.io/My Learning/Excel/Functions.md

 # Intro
-These are the Excel functions taught and used in O Levels Computing
+Taking O Levels Computing exposed me to functions that can be used in Excel for data entry.
+Subsequently, I have also learnt new functions (at my internship, etc), which will be added.

-Do note that the params in **bold** are compulsory for the functions below.
-If none are bolded, all params are needed for it to work as expected.
+Note that the params in **bold** are compulsory for the functions below.
+If none are bolded, all params are needed so that it will work as expected.

 # Contents
 - [Logical Functions](#logical)